-In (13), the mass noun that cannot head $NP_1$ , which receives GQ from the numeral, can nevertheless head $NP_2$ , which is contained in the NumP and c-commanded by the numeral.
+In (13), the mass noun that cannot head NP1, which receives GQ from the numeral, can nevertheless head NP2, which is contained in the NumP and c-commanded by the numeral.
 The crucial hypothesis that I would like to put forward is that the same strategy is used in (9b) and (10c), as shown in (14).

-In (14) the $NP_2$ headed by the noun that lacks a singular lexical form receives genitive plural from a phonologically null QUANTIFYING EXPRESSION (QE) that heads $NP_1$ carrying GQ.
-The questions that will be addressed in this section are the following.
+In (14) the NP2 headed by the noun that lacks a singular lexical form receives genitive plural from a phonologically null QUANTIFYING EXPRESSION (QE) that heads NP1 carrying GQ.10 The questions that will be addressed in this section are the following.
 What is the nature of the QE in (14)?
 Can it be overt?
 What licenses its covert status?

-$^{10} \mbox{The}$ idea that numeral phrases may contain phonologically null nouns has also been proposed in Kayne (2005).
+$^{^{10}}$ The idea that numeral phrases may contain phonologically null nouns has also been proposed in Kayne (2005).

-I would like to propose that the head of $NP_1$ in (14) is the lexical variant of the noun 'person/people' that only has a singular lexical form, as in (15).
+I would like to propose that the head of NP_1 in (14) is the lexical variant of the noun 'person/people' that only has a singular lexical form, as in (15).
 (In the following examples, SMALL CAPS mark the focus of the sentence.)

-(15) [Krasivyx ludej]1 v komnate bylo vosem' pretty.gen.pl people.gen.pl in room was.3sg.n eight (čelovek) t1. person.nom.sg 'As for pretty people, there were eight of them in the room.'
+(15) [Krasivyx ludej] $1$ v komnate bylo vosem' pretty.gen.pl people.gen.pl in room was.3sg.n eight (čelovek) t_1 . person.nom.sg 'As for pretty people, there were eight of them in the room.'

 The structure for (15) is given in (16).
-This construction has been referred to in the linguistic literature as the Numeral-Classifier construction (NCC) (see Sussex 1976, Yadroff 1999 and Pesetsky 2013).
+This construction has been referred to in the linguistic literature as the NUMERAL-CLASSIFIER CONSTRUCTION (NCC) (see Sussex 1976, Yadroff 1999 and Pesetsky 2013).
 It is forced in structures with approximate inversion involving modification of the type čelovek pjat' krasivyx ljudej 'approximately five pretty people'.
-Following Yadroff (1999), I assume that the
+Following Yadroff (1999), I assume that the QE in constructions of the type given in (16) is not a normal noun but a classifier and assign it to a category that Yadroff calls Measure.
+As can be seen from (15) and (16), the QE that heads the MeasureP can be overt.
+The option of being covert, on the other hand, is plausibly licensed by the limited semantic function and the semantic recoverability of the QE.
+To be precise, the QE in (16) has no other semantic function but to pick out a certain number of individuals from the

-- (i) a. pjat' muzykantov five musicians.GEN.PL 'five musicians' - b. muzykantov pjat' musicians.GEN.PL five 'approximately five musicians' - (ii) a. pjat' talantlivyx musykantov five talented musicians.GEN 'five talented musicians' - b. \ muzykantov pjať talantlivyx - c. \ talantlivyx pjat' muzykantov - d. \ talantlivyx muzykantov pjat' - e. \ muzykantov talantlivyx pjat' - (iii) čelovek pjať talantlivyx muzykantov person.nom.sg five talented musicians.gen.pl 'approximately five talented musicians'
+- (i) a. pjat' muzykantov five musicians.GEN.PL 'five musicians'

+- (ii) a. pjat' talantlivyx musykantov five talented musicians.GEN 'five talented musicians'

+- muzykantov pjat' musicians.GEN.PL five 'approximately five musicians'

+- b. muzykantov pjat' talantlivyx

+- c. talantlivyx pjat' muzykantov

+- d. talantlivyx muzykantov pjať

+- e. muzykantov talantlivyx pjat'

-&lt;sup>11In the absence of modification, inversion can take place in a structure that does not contain the QE čelovek; see (i).
+11 In the absence of modification, inversion can take place in a structure that does not contain the QE čelovek; see (i).
 However, if the noun is modified, any type of movement to pre-numeric position - be it just the noun inverted, as in (ii.b), just the adjective inverted, as in (ii.c), or both words inverted, as in (ii.d) and (ii.e) - is ungrammatical.
 In this case, the structure in (16) with the inverted pleonastic noun čelovek must be used, as in (iii) (see also Mel'čuk 1985 and Yadroff 1999).